-There are several limitations of current findings that should be considered for future work.
+There are several limitations and extensions remaining for future work.
 First, although we have demonstrated the importance of designing the prior for the flow matching process, determining the appropriate prior scale remains a hyperparameter.
 A theoretical analysis of the optimal prior distribution would provide a more principled approach to designing priors tailored to specific acceleration tasks and material systems.
-This also applies to the choice of time step $\Delta t$: we used a fixed time step based on observation (\cref{sec:task_design}), but given the site-to-site hopping nature of atomistic transport, our method may benefit from adaptive or controllable time stepping (e.g., \citep{schreiner2024implicit}).
+This also applies to the choice of time step $\Delta \tau$: we used a fixed time step based on observation (\cref{sec:task_design}), but given the site-to-site hopping nature of atomistic transport, our method may benefit from adaptive or controllable time stepping (e.g., \citep{schreiner2024implicit}).
 When combined with time acceleration via enhanced sampling methods \citep{tiwary2013metadynamics,bonati2021deep}, this could help alleviate mode collapse when hopping displacements are rare but important.
 Additionally, while LiFlow performs well within the trained temperature range, it struggles to extrapolate beyond the training regime, where system dynamics may differ significantly from the training data.
 As a result, the current approach lacks the broad generalizability seen in universal MLIP models, which preserve the physical dynamics of systems while approximating the potential energy landscape.
 The prediction of low-temperature behavior relies on extrapolating observables from the training temperature range, rather than directly capturing the underlying dynamics at the target temperature.
 Consequently, with the current methodology, the practically important regime of slow and strongly correlated ion transport at room temperature remains difficult to address.